13 An Aboriginal Alphabet

 Significant Indigenous Knowledge:

 Teaching the alphabet through an Indigenous lens as opposed to a Westernized lens offers participants a different perspective.
 The First Peoples Principles highlights: “…the understanding that Indigenous Peoples hold an extensive wealth of knowledge, even if this knowledge has not always been recognized by Euro-centric cultures.
-It also recognizes that Indigenous Knowledges contributes to the non-Indigenous understandings in the world” (Chrona, 2016para, 1).
+It also recognizes that Indigenous Knowledges contributes to the non-Indigenous understandings in the world” (Chrona, 2016, para, 1).
 The book, An Aboriginal Alphabet, offers Indigenous voices while teaching core curricular competencies at kindergarten and grade one levels.
 It offers participants a broader perception of literacy and demonstrates the value found in various knowledge systems (Chrona, 2016).
 The resource also facilitates relationship building with Indigenous participants and non-Indigenous participants in the classroom since it promotes inclusivity and mutual respect.
 It also provides an opportunity for Indigenous participants to deepen their cultural understanding, “the First Nations children of today must know their past, their true history, to understand the present and plan for the future” (Maina, 1997, p.
 294).
 The use of An Aboriginal Alphabet in the classroom can help participants create bridges to new understandings and learn more about themselves.

 Necessary Prior Knowledge:

 Before using this resource, it is recommended that the educator becomes familiar with each item presented within the alphabet and their respective significance to First Nations communities.
 For instance, even though it is not explicitly stated in the book, the educator should know that the berries depicted are salmonberries.
 They must understand salmonberries’ holistic and practical uses as well.
-Within the book there is also: an abalone shell, berry bunch, a canoe, a drum with an Indigenous design on it, an eagle, a feather, a grizzly bear painting, a cedar weaved hat, Vancouver Island on a map, silver carved jewellery, a kingfisher bird, ladies dressed in button blankets, a mask, a silver carved necklace, an oyster shell, paddle, qulus mask, a raven, a salmon, a totem pole, an umbrella, a vase, a whale, an extra big Indigenous house, a yellow skunk cabbage plant, a weaved zig zag pattern on a mat.
+Within the book there is also: an abalone shell, a berry bunch, a canoe, a drum with an Indigenous design on it, an eagle, a feather, a grizzly bear painting, a cedar weaved hat, Vancouver Island on a map, silver carved jewellery, a kingfisher bird, ladies dressed in button blankets, a mask, a silver carved necklace, an oyster shell, a paddle, a qulus mask, a raven, a salmon, a totem pole, an umbrella, a vase, a whale, an extra big Indigenous house, a yellow skunk cabbage plant, a weaved zig zag pattern on a mat.
 The educator should research the cultural and historical significance connected to each item represented in the book.
 For example, they would need to understand that the animals featured have spiritual significance.
 It is crucial to have guidance from local Indigenous Peoples while teaching Indigenous content so that it is not misunderstood by those who lack experience with Indigenous Knowledges systems (Kerr & Parent, 2018).

 *Note from the editors: if you are unable to access the resource An Aboriginal Alphabet by Pam Holloway, below we have provided web links to alternative Indigenous-inspired alphabets.